mhwlng/streamdeck-elite/README.md

 ![Elgato Stream Deck and Flight Instrument Panel](https://i.imgur.com/bE2ODlF.jpg)

-This plugin connects to Elite Dangerous, to get the on/off status for 14 different toggle-buttons, 4 buttons to control the power distributor pips, 4 alarm buttons, 3 FSD related buttons and a generic limpet controller button.
+This plugin connects to Elite Dangerous, to get the on/off status for 14 different toggle-buttons, 4 buttons to control the power distributor pips, 4 alarm buttons, 3 FSD related buttons, and FSS toggle button and a generic limpet controller button.

 If you press the relevant button on your keyboard or hotas, then the image on the stream deck will change correctly.